-Brown marmorated stink bug (BMSB) (Halyomorpha halys): Adult BMSB are approximately 3/4 inch long and are shades of brown on both the upper and lower body surfaces.
+Brown Marmorated Stink bug (BMSB) (Halyomorpha halys): Adult BMSB are approximately 3/4 inch long and are shades of brown on both the upper and lower body surfaces.
 They are the typical “shield” shape of other stink bugs, almost as wide as they are long.
 To distinguish them from other stink bugs, look for lighter bands on the antennae and darker bands on the membranous, overlapping part at the rear of the front pair of wings.
-Masses of 20-30 eggs are laid on underside of leaves.
+Masses of 20-30 eggs are deposited on underside of leaves.
 The 5 nymphal stages range in size from 1/8 - 1/2 inch.
 Nymphs and adult BMSB feed on many hosts including small fruits, tree fruits, vegetables, ornamentals, and seeded crops such as corn and soybeans.
-BMSB feeds by puncturing the fruit with piercing/sucking mouthparts, and injecting saliva which allows the insect to suck up the plant material through its mouthparts.
-Fruit tissue at the point of entry and just below into the flesh, then dies and the rest of the fruit grows around it.
-This leaves a sunken area on the skin at the point of entry, and browning, dead tissue in the flesh.
+BMSB feeds by puncturing fruit with piercing/sucking mouthparts.
+Fruit tissue dies at the point of entry and just below into the flesh, and the rest of the fruit grows around it.
+This leaves sunken areas on the skin and browning, dead tissue in the flesh.

-BMSB has become a serious insect pest throughout much of the mid-Atlantic states and southern New York.
-As of 2016, BMSB has not caused economic damage to farms in New England.
-It is unknown at this time whether there will be one or two generations per year.
+BMSB has become a serious insect pest in mid-Atlantic states, southern New York, Connecticut, and possibly other New England states.
+It is unknown at this time whether there is one or two generations per year in New England.

 Management: BMSB cannot be controlled with many common fruit insecticides, including Imidan and Sevin.
 Spray recommendations are found in the blueberry pest management schedule.